codygeary/CVfunk-Modules/README.md

 ### Pressed Duck
 A stereo 6 channel side-chain ducking mixer with compression, saturation, and feedback distortion.

+### Flower Patch
+A 12-tone scale polar visualizer for audio signals using FFT processing.

 See the [User's Manual](/img/CV_funk_Manual.pdf) for more information.